junglesta/wherenodoctor/_posts/2016-01-01-22-health-and-sicknesses-of-older-people.md

   6. **Learn how to relax** and deal positively with things that worry or upset you.

-High blood pressure (p.
-125) and hardening of the arteries (arteriosclerosis), which are the main causes of heart disease and stroke, can usually be prevented, or reduced, by doing the things recommended above.
+High blood pressure ([page 125](#page-125)) and hardening of the arteries (arteriosclerosis), which are the main causes of heart disease and stroke, can usually be prevented, or reduced, by doing the things recommended above.

 The lowering of high blood pressure is important in the prevention of heart disease and stroke.
 Persons who have high blood pressure should have it checked from time to time and take measures to lower it.